stablekernel/aqueduct/docs/tut/executing-queries.md

 }
 ```

 That's fetch and insert.
-Delete works the same way - you specify `matchOn` values and invoke `delete` on the query.
-If you want to update database rows, you specify both `values` and `matchOn`.
+Delete works the same way - you specify `where` values and invoke `delete` on the query.
+If you want to update database rows, you specify both `values` and `where`.

 The more you know: Query Parameters and HTTP Headers
 ---